 The Preah Vihear temple case continued when trouble flared again in 2008 after Cambodia applied for the temple’s UNESCO World Heritage site status and Thailand wanted it to be a joint Thai-Cambodia listing.
 Troops began to station themselves on both sides of the border and exchanges of fire were common, getting particularly worse in 2011 when people were killed and forced to flee the area.

-In 2011, Cambodia requested that the ICJ clarify the 1962 ruling and hearings began in 2013.
+In 2011, Cambodia requested that the ICJ clarify the 1962 ruling, and hearings began in 2013.
 The verdict was for Thailand to withdraw troops from the area and that Cambodia has sovereignty over most of the disputed land – but not all of it.
-Both Cambodia and Thailand continue to work on a peaceful resolution for the temple area and the demilitarised zone around it.
+Cambodia and Thailand continue to work on a peaceful resolution for the temple area and its demilitarised zone.

 There is a ceasefire.
 For now.

 I felt slightly uneasy walking along the path that led to the first entrance of the four-layered temple.
-The military men were not at all hostile but, despite the current cease-fire, the atmosphere was a little intimidating.
+The military men were not hostile, but despite the current cease-fire, the atmosphere was a little intimidating.

-At the same time, it was fascinating to see how two nations are in dispute over what appears to be a small area of land.
-Is the temple really that important to Thailand?
+At the same time, it was fascinating to see how two nations dispute over what appears to be a small area of land.
+Is the temple that important to Thailand?

-What a big price to pay for a temple that is actually Khmer.
+What a big price to pay for a temple that is Khmer.

 Visiting the Temple of Preah Vihear in Cambodia

-Although tourist police and other military guards were on patrol throughout the temple complex, it wasn’t too much of a distraction during our temple ramblings.
+Although tourist police and other military guards were on patrol throughout the temple complex, it wasn’t too distracting during our temple ramblings.
 In hindsight, it is better to feel safe, although the presence of so many men was a little unsettling at times.

-A beautiful, crumbling, ruin, you enter each level through a Gopura (entrance pavilion) after climbing a series of steps, scaling higher and higher until you reach the very top of the cliff face, where you can look out across the vast Cambodian lands that were once lush, dense jungle.
-Sadly only a small part of it remains now following the destruction that comes with modernisation.
+A beautiful, crumbling ruin, you enter each level through a Gopura (entrance pavilion) after climbing a series of steps, scaling higher and higher until you reach the very top of the cliff face, where you can look out across the vast Cambodian lands that were a once lush, dense jungle.
+Sadly only a small part of it remains now, following the destruction that comes with modernisation.

 A contentious but beautiful place.
-Who knows what will become of the temple of Preah Vihear.
-Cambodia is certainly standing its ground, but who knows if it will ever end up on Thailand soil again.
+Who knows what will become of the temple of Preah Vihear?
+Cambodia is certainly standing its ground, but who knows if it will ever end up on Thailand’s soil again.

-See it while you can, while there is still relative peace in the area.
+See it while you can, while there is still relative peace.

 Preah Vihear Temple Entrance

-The four-hour drive to Preah Vihear from Siem Reap needs to be arranged privately and costs in the region of $60 or more.
-Therefore it is better to pull together a small group to make in order to make this long day trip more cost-effective.
+The four-hour drive to Preah Vihear from Siem Reap must be arranged privately and costs $60 or more.
+Therefore it is better to pull together a small group to make this long day trip more cost-effective.